RaghvendraSinghA/READMEWriter/focus-management.md

 # Focus Management

 ## Question 1: What is Deep Work?
-Deep Work is a work which requires full focus and mental power to perform.
+Deep Work is a state in which a person works with full-focus and mental power to perform a task.

 ## Question 2: According to the author, how can you do deep work properly?